-While the RELIGIO PHILOSOPHICAL PUBLISH prod headquarters of Spiritualism for the prond headquarters of Spiritualism for the West, I have myself chosen a new location, and that in the literary centre of New York city.
-My present headquarters at which advertise-ments and subscriptions for the JOURNAL and BOUQUET will be received, are at No. 5 Clinton Place, four doors from Broadway, and about a block from the Bible Building, the Mercantile Library, Cooper Institute Library, the Astor Library, and almost as near the Great Methodist Book Concern, the Society Library, the Union Theological Seminary Library, the Union Theological Seminary (Presbyterian), the N. Y. University, the Woman's Free Medical College, and ever so many other important places.
+While the RELIGI ) PHILOSOPHICAL PUBLISH ING Co, now have their own noble building as proud headquarters of Spiritualism for the proud West, I have myself chosen a new location, and that in the literary centre of New York city.
+My present headquarters at which advertisa-ments and subscriptions for the JOURNAN and Bouquar will be received, are at No. 5 Clinton Piace, four doors from Broadway, and about a block from the Bible Building, the Mercantile Library, Cooper Institute Library, the Astor Library, and almost as near the Great Methodist Book Concern, the Society Library, the Union Theological Seminary (Presbyterian), the N. Y. University, the Woman's Free Medical College, and ever so many other important places.
 Situated thus in the midst of orthodox religion, as well as orthodox medical institutions, we are opening up beacon lights in various directions which will offset some of these influences, and lead men into more beautiful pathways.
 A little below, at 24 East Fourth street, is the liberal publishing house of Andrew Jackson Davis & Co.
-At 189 East Eight street, near Broadway is another liberal publishing house, that of Chas.
+At 139 East Eight street, near Broadway is another liberal publishing house, that of Chas.
 P. Somerby, at which such works as Comte's, Bradlaugh's, Thomas Paine's, Buechner's, Frothingham's, and several of the leading Spiritual publications are kept.
-In the same building Dr. Cowan has his rooms, and sends out his inspirational and radical thoughts through the hands of many hundreds of agents.
-His leading work is the "Science of a New Life," which advocates an exalted standard of purity, precluding sexual use excepting for the propagation of the race, and shows how humanity should be born in order to attain to a sublime manhood.
-Clinton Place is a continuntion of Eighth street; westward from Broad-way and St. Mark's Place on which is the Woman's Free Medical College, is the eastern part of Eighth street; about two blocks from my office, in Plimpton Hall, the Liberal Club meets every Friday evening and their keen intellects grind into powder many of the superstitions of the past.
+In the same building Dr. Cowan has his rooms, and sends out his inspirational and radical Thoughts through the hands of many hundreds of agents.
+His leading work is the "Science of a New Life," which advocates an exalted standard of purity, precluding sexual use, excepting for the propagation of the race, and shows how humanity should be born in order to attain to a sublime manhood.
+Clinton Place is a continuation of Eighth street; westward from Broadway and Bt.
+Mark's Place on which is the Woman's Free Medical College, is the eastern part of Eighth street; about two blocks from my office, in Plimpton Hall; the Liberal Club meets every Friday evening and their keen intellects grind into powder many of the superstitions of the past.